rails/rails/guides/source/configuring.md

 #### `config.assets.compile`

 Is a boolean that can be used to turn on live Sprockets compilation in production.
+Set to `true` by `sprocket-rails`.

 #### `config.assets.logger`